 | Secret Handling | LLM sees secrets | Encrypted vault |

-| Tool Isolation | Shared process | Per-tool Wasm |
+| Tool Isolation | Shared process | Per-tool WASM |

-| Prompt Injection | “Please don’t leak” | Architectural |
+| Prompt Injection | “Please don’t leak” | Architectural controls |

 | Network Control | Unrestricted | Allowlist |